The Virtuous City Vision: A National Platform for Gaza’s Governance and Renewal

 West Bank Territorial Integrity

-A land lease scheme shall be implemented for all Israeli settlements and outposts in the West Bank, guaranteed by the United States.
+A land lease scheme shall be implemented for all Israeli settlements and outposts in the West Bank—guaranteed by the United States—as a necessary collective countermeasure for operationalizing the binding duty of non-recognition arising from the Fourth Geneva Convention, which prohibits the transfer of population into occupied territory, and whose violation was unambiguously affirmed by UN Security Council Resolution 2334 and the 2024 International Court of Justice (ICJ) Advisory Opinion.
 Lease payments will be collected and held in a trust established by the Coalition for Canaan, creating a binding mechanism to safeguard the viability of the two-state solution.

 To ensure accountability and slow unauthorized expansion, all future construction and development within West Bank settlements will be required to undergo the same permitting and regulatory process that applies inside Israel proper.
 This harmonization of standards will end the fast-track system that has enabled unchecked growth in Area C, subjecting new projects to Israel’s normal environmental, zoning, and judicial review mechanisms.4